quietcricket/shake-a-gift/README.md

 - Run `node scripts.js export` to export the project for deploying onto the server.
 To avoid caching, the `index.html` file will be renamed into a random file name.
 - The live URL would be something like https://postclicks.app/PROJECT_NAME/XXXXX.html.
 This is fine because when Twitter renders the page, it only shows the domain name as "postclicks.app"

+## GIF/WEBP generation
+- Run `node scripts.js gif PATH_TO_PNG_FOLDER` to trigger the script
+- The animation file will be placed in the `deploy/img` folder
+- This script is not tested in Windows, hopefully it works

 ## Architecture

 The project uses a script to stitch multiple parts together.
 Here are the reasons: